KHGZ

 KHGZ (670 AM) is a radio station licensed to Glenwood, Arkansas.
-The station broadcasts a sports format and is owned by E Radio Network, LLC KHGZ is also heard on 98.9 FM—including after sunset—through a translator in Glenwood, Arkansas and 107.9 FM in Hot Springs, Arkansas.
+The station broadcasts a Regional Mexican format, and is owned by Radio La Raza, LLC.
+KHGZ is also heard on 98.9 FM—including after sunset—through a translator in Glenwood, Arkansas.
+While the format was previously on Fox Sports, the transmitter had issues, like audio cutting in and out, sometimes going off air for a long time, and after the format switch, the issues were gone.

+Somewhat in 2024, they flipped to Fox Sports Radio, And then in June 2026, they flipped to Regional Mexican music (Radio La Ley).
+As of now, it is still in that format.